realgjl/summer19/README.md

 To test your installation, in your terminal window or Anaconda Prompt, run the command ```conda list```.

 For a successful installation, a list of installed packages appears.

+### For Mac users
+Then, follow [this ariticle](https://medium.com/@sumitmenon/how-to-get-anaconda-to-work-with-oh-my-zsh-on-mac-os-x-7c1c7247d896) if your Mac terminal is zsh instead of bash.

 ### Configuring Conda
 Before first use, the conda package management system needs some initial configuration.